liupei404/K3NG/383-Feature:-Sequencer.md

     \:pi <sequencer_number> <time_in_mS> - PTT inactive to sequencer inactive time
     \:timing - show all current timing settings

-The output of the \:timing command looks like this:
+The output of the timing command looks like this:

     \:timing
     Timings (mS)